mmportella/health-track/README.md

 This project uses Java 11 and Tomcat 9 (MVC with JSP and Java servlets).

+Now I'm also using this project to study some Azure cloud services, like Azure App Services, Azure SQL Database and Azure Blob Storage.
+Here is the deploy: https://healthtrack.azurewebsites.net/

 HTML Layout Credits: Aline Soares (https://github.com/alinedmsoares/health-track)